Backwards Backwards

 Walking backwards is extremely beneficial to us.
 One wonders why we don’t do it all the time!

 Once a baby has learned to put her feet in her mouth and flip from her tummy onto her back, at more or less seven months old she will begin to crawl; backwards at first.
-I’m ashamed to say her parents, who haven’t slept properly for more than six months, greet this development with something like (malicious) joy: the harder the baby tries to reach the ball in front of her, the more firmly she presses herself underneath the bed.
-These first attempts to conquer the world around her often end in tears and frustration – which is understandable, given the baby hasn’t got the faintest idea that crawling backwards is extremely beneficial to her mental and physical development.
-Similarly, we adult Europeans don’t realize how many advantages walking backwards has to both our body and mind –even though it is one of the most popular forms of exercise in East Asia, particularly among people in the latter half of their lives.
+Usually her parents, who haven’t slept properly for more than six months, greet this development with something like joy: the harder the baby tries to reach the ball in front of her, the more firmly she presses herself underneath the bed.
+These first attempts to conquer the world around her often end in tears and frustration—which is understandable, given the baby hasn’t got the faintest idea that crawling backwards is extremely beneficial to her mental and physical development.
+Similarly, we adult Europeans don’t realize how many advantages walking backwards has when it comes to both body and mind—even though it is one of the most popular forms of exercise in East Asia, particularly among older people.

-The fact that, in the Western world, walking (or running) backwards is still regarded as an amusing curiosity, may in fact work to its advantage, as British ultramarathon runner Shantelle Gaston-Hird has found out.
-Gaston-Hird, who holds the Guinness World Record in retro half-marathon, has been running backwards for eight years to raise awareness of school bullying.
-This is her way of showing support to survivors of abuse in schools; she also wants to help teenagers see how it’s good to go against the tide sometimes, not worrying that someone might laugh at you.
+The fact that, in the Western world, walking (or running) backwards is still regarded as an amusing curiosity, may in fact work to its advantage, as British ultramarathon runner Shantelle Gaston-Hird has discovered.
+Gaston-Hird, who holds the Guinness World Record for running a half-marathon backwards, has been running backwards for eight years to raise awareness of school bullying.
+This is her way of showing support to survivors of abuse in schools; she also wants to help teenagers see how it’s good to go against the tide sometimes, without worrying that someone might laugh at you.
 “My goal with retro running, apart from being incredible for your fitness, is to show others that it is ok to stand out from the crowd.
-No one should be made to feel less special because they are not ‘normal’,” Gaston-Hird said in an Instragram post.
+No one should be made to feel less special because they are not ‘normal’,” Gaston-Hird said in an Instagram post.

 Information